seinecle/umigon-lemmatizer-lightweight/README.md

 ### Pros
-- light weight: one single file
+- light weight: 13kb, no dependencies
+- interpretable.
+The lemmatizer are rule-based, which makes it easy to understand, interpret, audit and improve.

 ### What for?
 Excellent lemmatizers already exist for French and English.
 To excel, they use large scale models (hundreds of megabytes per language) or require extensive pre-processing on the text to be lemmatized (such a part of speech tagging).